 Starship Troopers (1997) - There is a scene in which Lt.
 Johnny Rico (Van Dien) is suspended in a healing solution that resembles Luke in the Bacta tank in Empire.

 Stars of Star Wars: Interviews with the Cast, The (1999) (V) - Interviews with the casts of the Star Wars saga.

-Star Suburb (1982 FR) - A french short movie by Stephane Drouot.
+Star Suburb (FR 1982) - A french short movie by Stephane Drouot.
 Use of the Princess Leia look and Death Star-like background.
 (Thanks to Utinni for the references!)

 Star Tours (1987) - Again, an obvious reference, the ride is based on Star Wars.

 Star Trek: First Contract (1996) - ILM staffers (including John Knoll) say that there are 2 YT-1300s (like the Falcon) in the battle scene with the Borg cube.
 Bottom left corner...left of the explosion debris.
 Millenium Falcon in First Contact

 Star Trek: The Motion Picture (Director's Edition)(1979/2001) -

 During the commentary Jerry Goldsmith (the composer) said that he was influenced by George Lucas' vision for music on Star Wars (not so much by John Williams himself) in composing some of the more romantic themes of the film.

 Star Wars is mentioned several times by the effects guys and by Robert Wise (the director)

 on the Bonus disc Star Wars is mentioned again in how Star Trek came to fruition on the big screen.
 In 1977, after the fervor of Star Wars, the studio guys at Paramount were asking, "What do we have like Star Wars" ...the answer was, of course, Star Trek.